Welcome to the seventh lesson of the Smartlook School. In this lesson, you’ll find out how to create funnels and use them to optimize your website.

 However, funnels can be paired with recordings, allowing you to see exactly why your visitors have left your processes.
 In this way, funnels can be used for qualitative analytics reasons.

 Barriers on your pages (things like bugs or too-long forms or buttons that don’t do anything, etc.) are keeping your visitors from becoming customers!
 Not great.
-But with most funnels, you’ll only see where your barrier are in your conversion process.
+But with most funnels, you’ll only see where your barriers are in your conversion process.
 You won’t see exactly what they are.

 That’s why session recordings, when paired with funnels, give you the best context to find out why your visitors have left.
 Recordings will show you exactly what the barriers are in your funnel.